 Future Resale Value: A leased vehicle is still owned by whoever is leasing it to you and you have no claim to the equity of the car.
 Similarly, when the car depreciates it doesn’t mean much to you.
 When you own a vehicle and it depreciates, it does kind of stink.
 Whatever the value of the vehicle is when you go to sell it does still go into your pocket though.

 Wear and Tear: Similar to when you rent an apartment you are allowed standard wear and tear on a leased vehicle.
 Before signing the contract, review what the dealership’s definition of normal is so you aren’t hit with surprises when you return the car.
 Should you exceed what is considered normal, you will pay heavily in fees for the value destruction of the car.
-In contrast, when you own a vehicle you can devalue it all you want and no one is going to penalize you except your bank account when you go to sell the car.
+In contrast, when you own a vehicle you can devalue it all you want and no one is going to penalize you except your bank account when you go to sell the car or get an extended warranty car coverage plan.

 End Of Lease Term: At the end of your lease, that’s it, no more payments.
 When you return the car you get your security deposit back assuming you haven’t excessively damaged the vehicle.
 When you finish a loan on a vehicle you have built equity.
 You can choose to either hold onto that car or put that equity towards another vehicle.